arieselinger/us-embassy-bot/README.md

 pip3 install -r requirements.txt
 ```

+Then make sure to have `Firefox` installed on your computer.

 ### Linux (Debian)

 On linux you need to download the latest release in a `.tar.gz` format: